-Wildlife populations can be affected in many ways by linear energy transport (acilities.
-These impacts can be short- or long-termed, direct or indirect, trivial or of great significance.
+Wildlife populations can be affected in many ways by linear energy transport (actilities.
+These impacts can be short-or long-termed, direct or indirect, trivial or of great significance.
 An essential component of the planning and impact assessment processes is to make predictions.
 Unless you have a definite idea of: 1) which populations are present and at what time of the year they are most vulnerable to habitat modification, and 2) which ecological processes (e.g. predation) will be affected by a ROW, it becomes extremely difficult to make accurate predictions concerning the fate of these populations, their behaviour, dispersal and community structure, especially in a long-term perspective.
 The role of energy corridors in shaping animal communities represents a recent interest in the scientific community.
-It is the trade-off presented by energy ROWs remains difficult to predict from the evidence available.
-Scientific research in this field is badi, needed to route selection.
+It is obvious that some species will benefit while others will be disadvantaged and the trade-off presented by energy ROWs remains difficult to predict from the evidence available.
+Scientific insearch in this field is badis needed to provide the proper data to make accurate predictions concerning wildlife and route selection.

-Research concerning habitat management in established SOWs could reduce constraints from the route selection process and at the same time improve the fate of wildlife populations occupying nabitats which become bisected by energy transport linear facilities.
-The failure to adopt this course of action will result in a state of stagnation where each route selection will produce various quantities of descriptive wildlife data which will be of limited use to the route selection process and to management
+Research concerning habital management in established SOWs could reduce constraints from the route selection process and at the same time improve the fate of wildlife populations occupying nabitals which become bisected by energy transport linear facilities.
+The failure to adopt this course of action will result in a state of stagnation where each route selection will produce various quantities of descriptive wildlife data which will be of limited use to the route selection process and to management efforts.

 The role of wildlife issues in corridor selection will be enhanced and simplified through more intensive research in that specific field of wildlife biology.
 Better overall evaluation and mapping of wildlife habitat (e.g. through improved resolution in remote sensing) will enable planners to recognize problems early in the corridor and route selection process.
-The maturing of the above considerations can only take place if planners and favorable inclusion of wildlife issues in the route selection process.
+The maturing of the above considerations can only take place if planners and wildlife specialists maintain an open dialogue to ensure a realistic and favorable inclusion of wildlife issues in the route selection process.
 In the long run, this will make the route selection process easier, more conflict free and more efficient.